MiladHajiShafiee/appointmet-booking/README.md

 This is my Project for **appointment booking**, I used **[React js](https://reactjs.org/), [React Naitve](https://reactnative.dev/), [Node js](https://nodejs.org/en/), [Express js](http://expressjs.com/), [Mongoose js](https://mongoosejs.com/), and [MongoDB](https://www.mongodb.com/)**, it is a full-stack **MERN** Project.

+In this project, you can create and delete time slots and accept or reject appointments as a seller, and as a client, you can search in sellers and send a reservation request to sellers for appointments.

 ![client](https://user-images.githubusercontent.com/54850998/108830168-4d991680-75de-11eb-8192-82107a6b2fdb.gif)
 ![mobile](https://user-images.githubusercontent.com/54850998/108830485-ac5e9000-75de-11eb-9a62-09de20d004d7.gif)